isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 **Overview of Manjusri Secondary School’s Sexuality Education Programme for 2023**

 <p style="text-align: justify;">4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include:

-a\.
+a.
 Science

-b\.
+b.
 Character and Citizenship Education (CCE)

 **<u>Sexuality Education Lessons:</u>**